ifduyue/sinaip-go/README.rst

     global flags:
         -cpus=8 Number of CPUs to use
         -ipdat="" Path to ip.dat, will try to get it from env variable "SINAIPDAT" if left empty.
+        -preload If true, preload ip.dat into memory, otherwise mmap is used.

     examples:
       sinaip-go query 1.2.3.4